SeyiAnwo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This fifth line can head 10line
 The 6th line is just for 3
 this 7th requires alot of special characters
+Can we move forward
+This should be fast now